shwina/still-magic/_en/remote.md

 ---
 title: "Working Remotely"
 questions:
--   "How can I work with remote computeres?"
+-   "How can I work with remote computers?"
 objectives:
 -   "Explain what SSH is and when it should be used."
 -   "Use `ssh` to connect to a remote computer."